jordanallenlewis/Keep_It_Simple_Trainer/README.md

 Navigate into the client directory and run `ng serve --env=test` inside the client directory for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `ng serve --env=test --host 0.0.0.0 --disableHostCheck true` to run a test server.
-This is what we're running on granta-d2 right now.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.